Fast radio bursts trigger aftershocks resembling earthquakes, but not solar flares: Correlation function study on FRBs

 The best-fit parameter values and their errors of $C$, $p$, and $\tau$ are shown in Table \ref{table:FRB}, and the best-fit curves are shown in Fig. \ref{fig:FRB_fits}.
-The power law fits are particularly good for the two data sets (FRB 20121102A L21 and J23) extending to small $\Delta t$ comparable with typical FRB durations (1--10 msec), with the index $p \sim$ 1.6--2.3.
-Other data sets are likely biased toward larger $\tau$ because small $\Delta t$ pairs have been removed as sub-bursts, making the power-law features less clear.
+The power law fits are particularly good for the two data sets (FRB 20121102A L21 and J23) extending to small $\Delta t$ comparable with typical FRB durations (1--10 msec), with the index $p \sim$ 1.6 or 2.3.
+The fact that $p$ is restricted to a relatively narrow range indicates that these data cannot be fitted by other function forms, such as the exponential function.
+For the FRB 20201124A (Z22 D3) data, pure power-law without the effect of non-zero $\tau$ is also consistent with the data within 68\% CL, and no lower bound on $\tau$ (and corresponding upper bound on $C$) can be placed.

-In the FRB 20201124A (Z22 D3) data, pure power-law without the effect of $\tau$ is also consistent with the data within 68\% CL, and no lower bound on $\tau$ (and corresponding upper bound on $C$) can be placed.
-For the FRB data sets except for FRB 20121102A (L21) and (J23), extremely large values of $p$ are consistent with the data, and $1\sigma$ upper limits cannot be placed.
-On the other hand, $p\sim 2$ is also within the 1$\sigma$ error range for all FRB data sets except for FRB 20201124A (X22).
+The data sets other than FRB 20121102A (L21) and (J23) are likely biased toward larger $\tau$ because small $\Delta t$ pairs have been removed as sub-bursts, thus making the power-law features less clear.
+However, the power-law with $p\sim 2$ is within the 1$\sigma$ error range for all FRB data sets except for FRB 20201124A (X22).
 The $p$ value of the X22 data may be significantly larger than those in other sets, but it is due to the only data point with a large error at $\Delta t = $ 230 msec (Fig. \ref{fig:FRB_fits}), and hence the possibility of statistical fluctuation cannot be ruled out.
 The lower limits of 2 and 3$\sigma$ are $p=$ 3.0 and 2.1, respectively, for the X22 data.
-It should also be noted that $p$ tends to be larger when $\tau$ is large due to degeneracy in the fit, and both $\tau$ and $p$ may be biased to a greater value because of sub-burst removal.
+It should also be noted that $p$ tends to be larger when $\tau$ is large due to degeneracy in the fit (see the next paragraph), and both $\tau$ and $p$ may be biased to a greater value because of sub-burst removal.